OPE-zzz-NCBS/server/README.md

 }
 ```

 As you see, you can adjust the port that the server will listen on and the database connection.
+Please note that if the database hostname contains a backslash it has to be escaped by an extra backslash.

 ## Allowing remote connections